safina3d/c4d-selection2object/README.md

 ### How to use
 - Select your polygon object
 - Make sure that your object has at least one **polygon selection tag**
-- Click on the "Selection To Objects" icon to run the plugin
+- Click on the "Selections To Objects" icon to run the plugin

-### Additionnal commands:
+### Additional commands:
 - ALT Button: Make the generated objects children of the original object
 - CTRL Button: Delete the original object